Christchurch Metro Sports Facility

 A Leighs Cockram Joint Venture had begun site testing works and may have had the opportunity to stay on as the main construction contractor, based on performance and commercial negotiations.

-In November 2017, Ōtākaro, the Crown agency overseeing the project's construction, terminated the contract with the Leighs Cockram Joint Venture, citing concerns about the price submitted to complete the design and construction, as well as the distribution of risk. Ōtākaro has since completed the design of the facility.
+In November 2017, Ōtākaro, the NZ Government agency overseeing the project's construction, terminated the contract with the Leighs Cockram Joint Venture, citing concerns about the price submitted to complete the design and construction, as well as the distribution of risk. Ōtākaro has since completed the design of the facility.

 The Government reviewed the possibility of combining the Metro Sports Facility with the proposed Christchurch Multi-Use Arena but decided against it.
 In June 2018, the request for expressions of interests for the construct only main works contract was released.
 It is expected that main works will commence in 2019 and be completed by the end of 2021.